-- A. "Alteration" is any construction, demolition, removal, modification, excavation, restoration or remodeling of a landmark. - B. "Building" is a structure created to shelter any form of human activity, such as a house, barn, church, hotel, or similar structure.
+"Building" means a structure created to shelter any form of human activity, such as a house, barn, church, hotel, or similar structure.
 Building may refer to a historically related complex, such as a courthouse and jail or a house and barn.